Common questions about The Information Security Office service offerings

 - A greater range of intrusion detection signatures are reviewed with notifications sent to the security contact

-- Elevated responses to alerts – ISP staff are alerted immediately and will attempt to reach an administrator as soon as possible.
+- Elevated responses to alerts – ISO staff are alerted immediately and will attempt to reach an administrator as soon as possible.

 - Longer retention of network data for future analysis if a breach is confirmed -- this can help to confirm if a hacker was able to access the restricted data during the breach incident